joomlashack/wright/readme.md

 ### Bootstrapped and Joomla 2.5/3.0 ready

-Since v.3, Wright is is based on [Twitter Bootstrap](http://twitter.github.com/bootstrap/) which means the template is responsive and ready for Joomla 2.5.x and Joomla 3.0.x.
+Starting with Wright v.3 the framework is based on [Twitter Bootstrap](http://twitter.github.com/bootstrap/), making templates built on it responsive.
+It also supports Joomla 2.5.x and Joomla 3.0.x.

 ## Quick start